 Faculty Expertise

 At the full professor level, the following faculty expertise spans electrical and computer engineering, computer science, and mechanical engineering.
-You can find these distinguished faculty quoted in media, and their work published in research journals and presented at major conferences.
+You can find these distinguished faculty quoted in the media, and their work published in research journals and presented at major conferences.

 Professor, Electrical and Computer Engineering and Computer Science